phamcongthuy/challenge/_2019/live/los-angeles-conservation-corps.md

     LA2050 newsletter
   - Publicity/awareness
 project_innovation_stage: Pilot project (testing a new idea on a small scale to prove feasibility)
-project_collaborators: 'MEND, CalRecycle, Kroger, LA Compost'
+project_collaborators:
+  - MEND
+  - CalRecycle
+  - Kroger
+  - LA Compost
 project_measure: >-
   The definition of success is satisfying statewide goals for reducing the tonnage of food waste that goes to landfill and increasing the food security